Remembrance of Scandals Past: Trump Cues Up Memories of John Dean, Joseph McCarthy

 Trump was only 10 when McCarthy died.
 But he has a personal connection to him through Roy Cohn, who returned to New York City and became a legendary paladin for powerful politicians, mob bosses, sports figures and entertainers.

 Trump and Cohn met at a Manhattan nightclub in 1973, when Trump and his father, Fred, were being sued by the federal government for racial discrimination in their rental units.
-Cohn advised the Trumps to defy the government, and defended them in court.
+Cohn advised the Trumps to defy the government and defended them in court.
 The case eventually settled with no admission of guilt.
-Trump would later describe Cohn not only as his attorney but as a mentor.
+Trump would later describe Cohn not only as his attorney but also as a mentor.

 One of Cohn's proteges, Roger Stone, would become a confidant and sometime aide to Trump.
 Stone had worked for the Nixon re-election effort back in 1972 as an opposition researcher and operative — sometimes described as a "dirty trickster," although he was not among those prosecuted in the Watergate era.
 He later set up a lobbying firm in Washington with Paul Manafort, who would be Trump's campaign chairman for several months in 2016.